-Yes, there are restrictions on foreign workers being employed by a project company.
-In particular, prior to the hiring of such foreign workers, the project company has to confirm before the Andorran employment department that there are no qualified Andorran workers.
+Yes - there are restrictions on foreign workers being employed by a project company.
+In particular, prior to the hiring of such foreign workers, the project company has to confirm before the Andorran employment department that no qualified Andorran workers are eligible for the specific position(s).